 Recipients of this draft are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.

+This document includes comments by SC 22/WG 9 members inserted as comments, with editorial corrections made by the WG 23 convenor.

 Copyright notice